Principles of Total Quality Management & Eight Principles of TQM

 The primary benefits of People Involvement are:

-It influences employees who are dedicated in the workplace.
+It influences employees who are dedicated to the workplace.

 The involvement of people is an intrinsic motivation that charms employees to contribute to the organization’s growth.
 The process theories of motivation explain how people’s involvement and affiliation motivate employees to keep working in the workplace.